-Optional Activities: Zip-lining above the cloud forest, chocolate factory tour & tasting
+Optional Activities: Zip-lining, chocolate factory tour & tasting

-Offshore rocky islands dot the vast expanse of sapphire blue sea.
-You can idle the rest of the day away swimming, surfing, parasailing, or just relaxing in the shade drinking a refreshing coconut water.
-Do I hear an audible sigh?
+Offshore rocky islands dot the vast expanse of the sapphire blue sea.
+You can idle the rest of the day away swimming, surfing, parasailing, or just relaxing in the shade drinking refreshing coconut water.
 Time to wind down and chill.

 Fun Facts: Manuel Antonio National Park is the smallest national park in Costa Rica but has amongst the highest number of visitors.
 In 2011, it was listed by Forbes as one of the world's 12 most beautiful national parks.
 It is closed every Monday and only 600 visitors are admitted each day.

-Optional Activities:: Crocodile safari on the Tarcoles River, surf lesson or surf board hire, parasailing above the Manuel Antonio coastline
+Optional Activities:: Crocodile safari, surf lesson or surf board hire, parasailing

 You can’t possibly come to Manuel Antonio without experiencing its famous national park.
-It boasts well maintained trails leading to spectacular viewpoints, crystal clear waterfalls and secluded beaches.
+It boasts well-maintained trails leading to spectacular viewpoints, crystal clear waterfalls and secluded beaches.
 You can chill on the sands under the shade of a palm tree or meander along the walking trails spotting two-toed sloths, camouflaged iguanas and bright purple crabs.
-There are even a few popular geocaches inside the park that are fun to find.
 We recommend an early start to beat the crowds.
-Keep one eye out for the White-Faced Capuchins on the beach as they will happily rummage through your bag looking for crisps or cookies.
-If your bag is small enough, they’ll just run off with the whole thing!
-The beach is a great place for a picnic as there are no places to buy food within the park.

 The afternoon is free for you to take advantage of the ocean riches.
 You could enjoy a catamaran sailing trip from Quepos marina.
-Feel the sea breeze in your hair, anchor for a swim in the turquoise waters of the Marine Preserve, spot angelfish and parrotfish then head back on deck for a delicious BBQ dinner.
-Head back to land with a pod of dolphins by the starboard side.
+Feel the sea breeze in your hair, anchor for a swim in the turquoise waters, spot angelfish and parrotfish then head back on deck for a delicious BBQ dinner.
 ‘A sailor's life, it is a merry life….’

-Optional Activities: Tour of the Kids Saving the Rainforest Project, catamaran sailing trip to the Manuel Antonio Marine Preserve
+Optional Activities: Kids Saving the Rainforest Project, catamaran sailing trip

-Your afternoon can be spent lazing by the pool or on Playa Biesanz beach with its sheltered bay and calm waters.
-Alternatively you could hit the saddle for one last jaunt into the rainforest.
-Ride on well trained horses around a 300 acre hillside ranch which looks like something out of a children’s storybook.
+Alternatively, you could hit the saddle for one last jaunt into the rainforest.
+Ride on well-trained horses around a 300-acre hillside ranch which looks like something out of a children’s storybook.
 Venture into the rainforest, eat fresh fruit picked from trees, cross babbling brooks and take a dip in a natural, refreshing waterfall pool.
 Finish with a typical Costa Rican lunch.
 Absolute beginners are well catered for.

 Spend your evening enjoying freshly caught seafood or perhaps a spiny lobster which is a regional speciality.
 Treat the kids to a movie at the local cinema.

-Optional Activities: Horse riding through the rainforest, local cinema visit
+Optional Activities: Corcovado tour, horse riding, local cinema visit

 After a final Costa Rican breakfast, take a private mini-van back to San Jose airport for your flight home.
 Leave this beautiful country with a heart full of memories (and possibly a stuffed toy sloth as well).